gkonto/understat/readme.md

 # Understat Statistics Module

 The Understat Statistics Module is a Go library designed to fetch and process football data from the [Understat](https://understat.com) website.
 It provides convenient APIs to retrieve player, game, and team statistics for specific leagues and years.
-This module is perfect for developers and analysts looking to integrate Understat data into their projects.
+This module provides an easy way to access and work with Understat data, making it suitable for developers, analysts, or anyone interested in football statistics.

 ---